-What Are Patch Through Calls and When to Use Them
+Patch-Through Calls: What Are They & When to Use Them.

 Organizations and campaigns use patch-through calls when they need a large number of people to reach out to elected officials.
 Using an outbound dialer, robots, volunteers, or paid callers, they make calls from a contact list.
 After speaking with the contact, they patch the call through to the concerned elected official.
 With the increasing need for advocacy and engagement in the age of COVID-19, we have seen a resurgence of patch-through calls.
 We are fans of the medium, but with changes in phone usage, especially the massive reduction of landline usage, there is more skill that is needed to get your patch-through calls right.
 Whether you are using traditional calling or digital patch-through calls, there are many ways to enhance your patch-through calling program.